 Table 7.
-Management concerns identified at Oak Beach
+Oak Beach foreshore precinct management actions

-Objectives and management actions Precinct 1 Precinct 2 Precinct 3 Precinct 4 Objective 1: Protect sensitive and vulnerable habitats, including dune vegetation, and turtle and shorebird nesting sites.
-A1.1: Undertake beach monitoring for turtle and shorebird nesting sites in collaboration with local environmental groups and the Oak Beach community during nesting and hatching seasons to understand the impact access and disturbed foreshore vegetation habitats may have on these environments.
-Survey vegetation cover to assess revegetation requirements to support nesting.
-1 1 1 A1.2: Formalise and maintain defined access tracks and install appropriate signage at the beach and land entrance.
-This is to minimise the impact on the frontal dune.
-1 1 3 1 A1.3: Erect signs at formal beach access points indicating that dogs are to be kept on leash along the beach.
-2 2 2 A1.4: Install rubbish bins at the Council carparks at the foreshore at the end of Oak Beach Rd and at the end of Oak St near Grant Creek to minimise rubbish on the beach.
-1 1 Objective 2: Restore the biological diversity, ecological integrity, scenic amenity and dune stability of the foreshore.
-A2.1: Commence a dune protection and maintenance program in partnership with the community using Oak Beach as a pilot site.
+All precincts Precinct 1 Precinct 2 Precinct 3 Precinct 4 Outcome 1: Protect sensitive and vulnerable habitats, including dune vegetation, and turtle an d shorebird nesting g sites.
+A1.1: Undertake beach monitoring of turtle and shorebird nesting sites in collaboration with local community groups during nesting and hatching seasons to understand the impact foreshore access may have on these habitats.
+Survey vegetation cover to assess revegetation requirements and progress to support nesting habitats.
+3 A1.2: Establish a platform on the DSC Environmental Hub giving residents and visitors the ability to upload information and photos about flora and fauna species they have noticed in the foreshore.
+1 A1.3: Formalise and maintain existing defined access tracks and install appropriate signage at the beach and land entrances as necessary.
+Issue fines for people found to be illegally clearing under Local Law No. 4 (Local Government Controlled Areas, Facilities and Roads).
+1 $\underline{A1.4:}$ Install larger rocks or other appropriate barrier at the beach entrance to prevent vehicles driving on the beach.
+2 $\underline{A1.5:}$ Install signs at formal beach access points indicating that dogs are to be kept on leash along the beach.
+2 2 2

+All precincts Precinct 1 Precinct 2 Precinct 3 Precinct 4 A1.6: Install additional rubbish bins at the Council carparks on the foreshore at the end of Oak Beach Rd and the end of Oak St near Grants Creek for general waste and fishing tackle/marine debris.
+1 1 Outcome 2: Restore the biological diversity, ecological integrity, cultural value, scenic amenity environmental weeds. and dune stability of of the foreshore, in cluding reducing the e presence and impa act of A2.1: Commence a dune protection and maintenance program in partnership with the community.
 Undertake dune revegetation with native species (see Attachment D) within a 5 m buffer landward of the HAT mark with low-growing species to maintain views, regenerate land that has been cleared and to stabilise the dune to protect against erosion.
-3 3 1 2

-Objectives and management actions

-A2.2: Establish a weed eradication and maintenance program to remove environmental weeds present in the foreshore area and undertake revegetation with native species (see Attachment D).

-A2.3: Undertake a community education program in partnership with the Oak Beach community to communicate knowledge around foreshore weeds, including transfer and establishment, awareness and management.
+Install fencing around revegetated area to reduce damage or clearing and encourage regrowth.
+3 1 2 A2.2: Commence dune revegetation along the eroded beach using species to regenerate vine forests on beach sands (regional ecosystem).
+1 A2.3: Collaborate with Traditional Owners to maintain and preserve cultural heritage sites within the foreshore area.
+1 A2.4: Collaborate with Thala Beach Nature Reserve to clear coconut debris and re-establish an understorey.
+1 A2.5: Establish a weed eradication and maintenance program in conjunction with the Biosecurity Plan to remove environmental weeds present in the foreshore area and undertake revegetation with native species (see Attachment D).
+3 2 1 Outcome 3: Build positive behaviour change to minimise adverse impacts on the foreshore.
+A3.1: Undertake a community education program in partnership with the Oak Beach community to communicate knowledge around foreshore weeds, including transfer and establishment, awareness and management.
+Extend this education to include contractors engaged by private landholders.
+1 1

+All precincts Precinct 1 Precinct 2 Precinct 3 Precinct 4 A3.2: Include crocodile awareness information when undertaking new programs (e.g., booklets for walks).
+1 1 1 1